-1.4.1 Policy Section 3, Environmental
+1.1.3.1 Policy Section 3, Environmental

-- Section 3: Environmental: - o 3.1: The Company's environment objectives are to be sustainable and efficient when exploring and producing and ultimately selling products and to understand and minimise any adverse environmental impacts its operations and products may have.
-The Company is committed to minimising any adverse environmental impacts from its operations and mitigating negative environmental impacts where practicable. - 3.2: In order to support continued global growth and allow for the prosperity of future generations, as well as reducing rising resource costs, the Company is also committed to minimising waste produced by its operations and managing its demand for natural resources, such as fresh water and energy, including consumption of carbon-intensive goods and services. - 3.3: The Company's principles to achieve these objectives apply at two levels: - In its exploration, and - In the conduct of its corporate and administrative activities. - 3.4: In relation to exploration, the Company's principles and actions aim to: - Source raw materials from suppliers who practice sustainable production practices; - Source raw material from suppliers close to the Company's facilities, to minimise cost and impact of transporting those materials; - Minimise waste materials from manufacturing and reuse/recycle where possible; - Source packaging materials, including bottles and cartons, from suppliers utilising recycled inputs where possible; - Design packaging, including bottles and cartons, to minimise weight and space; and - Use environmentally responsible transportation businesses to distribute our products. - 3.5: In relation to the conduct of its corporate and administrative activities, the Company's principles and actions aim to: - Switch off lights and electrical appliances when not in use; - Use energy-efficient lighting and systems throughout its office(s); - Support recycling by: - Recycling cardboard, paper and using recycled paper products; - Purchasing green office stationery products where possible; - Recycle used printer cartridges; - Reduce paper use by printing documents only when required, and using doublesided printing; and - Use teleconference or video conference facilities and minimise face to face meetings to minimise transportation costs and emissions.
+- Section 3: Environmental: - 3.1: The Company's environment objectives are to be sustainable and efficient when exploring and producing and ultimately selling products and to understand and minimise any adverse environmental impacts its operations and products may have.
+The Company is committed to minimising any adverse environmental impacts from its operations and mitigating negative environmental impacts where practicable. - 3.2: In order to support continued global growth and allow for the prosperity of future generations, as well as reducing rising resource costs, the Company is also committed to minimising waste produced by its operations and managing its demand for natural resources, such as fresh water and energy, including consumption of carbon-intensive goods and services. - o 3.3: The Company's principles to achieve these objectives apply at two levels: - In its exploration, and - In the conduct of its corporate and administrative activities. - 3.4: In relation to exploration, the Company's principles and actions aim to: - Source raw materials from suppliers who practice sustainable production practices; - Source raw material from suppliers close to the Company's facilities, to minimise cost and impact of transporting those materials; - Minimise waste materials from manufacturing and reuse/recycle where possible; - Source packaging materials, including bottles and cartons, from suppliers utilising recycled inputs where possible; - Design packaging, including bottles and cartons, to minimise weight and space; and - Use environmentally responsible transportation businesses to distribute our products, - 3.5: In relation to the conduct of its corporate and administrative activities, the Company's principles and actions aim to: - Switch off lights and electrical appliances when not in use; - Use energy-efficient lighting and systems throughout its office(s); - Support recycling by: - Recycling cardboard, paper and using recycled paper products; - Purchasing green office stationery products where possible; - Recycle used printer cartridges; - Reduce paper use by printing documents only when required, and using doublesided printing; and - Use teleconference or video conference facilities and minimise face to face meetings to minimise transportation costs and emissions.

-Document ID: HGM-ENV-MPL-002 Version: 5 Date: 20 May 2024 Page 9 of 92 CONTROLLED DOCUMENT - ALTERATIONS MUST NOT BE MADE BY LINALITHORISED PERSONNEL
+Document ID: HGM-HSE-MPL-002 Version: 6 Date: 9 Dec 2024 Page 12 of 96

-1.4.2 Policy Section 4, Social
+1.1.3.2 Policy Section 4, Social